tinymce/tinymce-docs/integrations/rails.md

 #### A note about integrations

-> We are pleased to reference third-party integrations/code to help you build great products with TinyMCE.
+> Note: We are pleased to reference third-party integrations/code to help you build great products with TinyMCE.
 If you have queries about this integration, please contact the developer directly.